-Kangana Ranaut faces media boycott after fight with journalist at promotional event
+Balaji Telefilms apologises after journalists warn actor Kangana Ranaut of media boycott

 The Entertainment Journalists’ Guild of India wrote in its letter that Ranaut’s behaviour was uncalled for, and demanded a public statement from her and the film’s producers.
 “We, as a guild, have collectively decided to boycott Ms Ranaut and not give her any media coverage,” the guilt told Kapoor.
 It assured her that the decision would not affect the film or the rest of the cast.

-Kapoor has agreed to issue the apology and expressed regret over the incident, PTI reported.

-Ranaut’s sister Rangoli Chandel, who manages her, said on Twitter on Tuesday afternoon that the actor would not apologise.
+Ranaut’s sister and manager Rangoli Chandel said on Twitter on Tuesday afternoon that the actor would not apologise.
 She described journalists as anti-national.